glacialblade/abukai/readme.md

 <h1>Abukai Exam</h1>
-<strong>Please force the page to be HTTPS. and install <a href="https://chrome.google.com/webstore/detail/screen-capturing/ajhifddimkapgcifgcodmmfdlknahffk">SCREEN CAPTURING PLUGIN</a>.
-This is also the <a href="https://abukai.kevincotongco.com">link to the website</a></strong>.
+<strong>Please force the page to be HTTPS. and install <a target="_blank" href="https://chrome.google.com/webstore/detail/screen-capturing/ajhifddimkapgcifgcodmmfdlknahffk">SCREEN CAPTURING PLUGIN</a>.
+This is also the <a target="_blank" href="https://abukai.kevincotongco.com">link to the website</a></strong>.
 <br/>
 <h3>Technologies Used</h3>
 <strong>List of technologies I used for this exam.</strong>